 Example 4: When the sharp spikes are the signal.
 A study of beach erosion caused by wind-blown sand.

 The researcher mounted tiny microphone elements on poles along the beach, recorded the sound, and attempted to distinguish the sharp tics caused by wind-blown sand grains from the shorebird calls and whistling wind.
-Fourier filtering did the trick (Function from my toolchest: ifilter.m, 442 lines)
+Fourier filtering did the trick (ifilter.m, 442 lines)